andrewbrg/deb-dev-machine/README.md

 Tested on Debian 9 stretch installations as well as the ChromeOS linux Debian containers.

-You can expect the following to be automatically insalled and readily accessable:
+You can expect the following to be automatically installed and readily accessable:

 **Utilities**
 - ca-certificates